madebyair/flareos/README.md

-# The air operating system
+# The Flare operating system
-*aka airos*
+*aka FlareOS*

-airos is an innovative operating system designed for seamless performance, enhanced security, and personalized user experience.
-With Airos, you can unlock a new level of productivity and efficiency.
+FlareOS is an innovative operating system designed for seamless performance, enhanced security, and personalized user experience.
+With FlareOS, you can unlock a new level of productivity and efficiency.

 Features:
 - Seamless performance